llouison/Project_02_NWC/README.md

 - Node & Express: the app has its own server, built using Express.
 - MVC Pattern: the app uses the Model View Controller (MVC) programming design pattern.
 - SQL/ PG-Promise: The app persists data and uses multiple SQL tables
-- fetch (maybe jQuery)
 - CSS3: The app is well-designed and considers user experience and usability
 - JavaScript: the app has front-end interactivity
 - Edamam API: the app uses the third party API powered by Edamam to allow user recipe search functionality
+- Isomorphic Fetch: the app uses isomorphic-fetch to fetch the third party api on the back-end
-- Heroku web hosting
+- Heroku web hosting: the app is hosted on Heroku

 ## Approach taken
 1.